 GSQ has a number of Interest Groups which have been formed to assist members and exchange information in specialised areas.
 These groups meet bi-monthly on Sundays.
 See the Events Calendar for meeting dates.

-- Convict Connections
+- Colonial and Convict Connections Group

 - English/Irish Group

 - German Interest Group

 - Scandinavian Interest Group

 Membership is open to all financial members of the Society.
 No extra fees are applied, though a gold coin donation from members attending meetings is appreciated.
 Donations are used to purchase more books or computer-based resources for the Society.

 A Non Member may attend two meetings but then must join GSQ in order to continue to attend the Special Interest Groups.